C2SP/wycheproof/README.md

 Wycheproof as a C2SP project with a renewed focus on the test vector data.
 Our immediate priorities are:

-1. Consolidating `testvectors` and `testvectors_v1` into a single directory of test data.
-2. Completing JSON schema descriptions of all test vectors.
+1. Completing JSON schema descriptions of all test vectors.
-3. Improving documentation and support for external contributors to provide new test data.
+2. Improving documentation and tooling support for external contributors to provide new test data to existing vector files.
-4. Developing a community of downstream consumers who can help sheppard maintenance and review of new test vector data.
+3. Developing a community of downstream consumers who can help sheppard maintenance and review of new test vector data.
-5. Adding additional algorithm and test case coverage to the test vector data.
+4. Adding additional algorithm and test case coverage to the test vector data.

 ## FAQ